kaaengine/kaa/docs/reference/physics.rst

     * :code:`collision_pair_a`- a :class:`CollisionPair` object that allows identifying which BodyNode and which HitboxNoded collided.
 Corresponds with HitboxNode identified by trigger_a.
     * :code:`collision_pair_b`- a :class:`CollisionPair` object that allows identifying which BodyNode and which HitboxNoded collided.
 Corresponds with HitboxNode identified by trigger_b.

+    If your collision handler function does not return any value, the collision will occur normally.
+However if you return 0 in the collision handler AND you do that in the begin or pre_solve phase, then collision will be ignored by the physics engine (no impulses will be applied to colliding objects).

     .. code-block:: python

         # somwhere in the code...